6 Data-Proven Ways to Increase E-Commerce Customer Loyalty in 2021

 A data compilation put together by Access Development reveals that 77% of brands could disappear and no one would care.
 Additionally, one-third of people ages 23-38 quickly drop brands that do not live up to their expectations.

 While these statistics may sound grim, there are things you can do to increase your chances for eCommerce longevity.
-Which side of the success coin you fall on will depend on your ability to implement successful customer loyalty strategies.
+Which side of the success coin you fall on depends on your ability to implement successful customer loyalty strategies.

-Here are five tactics that will keep your customers coming back for more.
+Here are six tactics that will keep your customers coming back for more.

 A loyalty report issued by Bond in 2019 gave important insights on customer loyalty programs.
 If you have ever thought you did not need one, it may be time to revisit the idea.
 For companies that struggle with figuring out how to build customer loyalty, this strategy could help turn things around.
 Here is what the numbers show.